Superformula/mobile-test/documentation.md

 # Documentation
 Below you can find all the information about the application.
-In this challenge I tried to create some complex features just to show my experience and the things I can do, such as using Slivers, Animations and Canvas.
-Also, for a simple app like that I probably would prefer just using a MVC or MVVM architecture, but to show my experience I used Clean Architecture.
+For a simple app like that I probably would prefer just using a MVC or MVVM architecture, but to show my experience I used Clean Architecture.

 ## Compiling
 - This app what built with the Flutter version 3.7.3.